hepplerj/jasonheppler.org/content/blog/the-rubyist-historian-working-with-advanced-data.markdown

 ---
 date: 2011-01-07T14:16:47Z
-categories:
-- programming
+tags: [programming, ruby]
 series: "Rubyist Historian"
 title: 'The Rubyist Historian: Working With Advanced Data'
 url: /2011/01/07/the-rubyist-historian-working-with-advanced-data/
 wordpress_id: 1090
 wordpress_url: http://www.jasonheppler.org/?p=1090
+lede: "The Rubyist Historian: Working with inputs and outputs."
 ---

 In this section, a whole new world of programing is about to open before your eyes.
-So far, we've been working with simple data inputs through the use of .gets(), but the method only allows us to call upon a single data entry.
+So far, we've been working with simple data inputs through the use of `.gets()`, but the method only allows us to call upon a single data entry.
 What would be infinitely more useful would be the ability to read files outside the program.
 We can do this with Ruby's <code>File</code> class.<!--more-->

 <h4>Input/Output</h4>